sciabarra/Sparkoin/DEVEL.md

 # Prerequisites for Devel

-In addition to the prerequisites, you also need: a JDK 1.8,  SBT, all available in the path, and an IDE (Intellij preferred)
+In addition to the prerequisites in README, you also need:
+- a JDK 1.8,
+- SBT
+- an IDE (Intellij preferred)

 # DEVEL WITH DOCKER

 You can enter in the virtual machines with `./enter.sh <substring>`

-example `./enter.sh cass` , `./enter.sh bitcore`
+example  `./enter.sh bitcore`

-In the vms there is `sbt`, `amm` (scala shell)
+In the containers there is `sbt` (build tool) and  `amm` (scala shell)

 The apps folder is accessible under /app/apps